Have you experienced something unpleasant? Is there something bothering you? Or are you not feeling like your best self? Then let's talk about it!

 Whether you just want to chat, want help in contacting a professional, or would like some help with understanding what you can do, we are here.
 We will listen and support you in taking the necessary next steps.
 And it goes without saying that whatever you share will remain completely confidential.
 So chose a contact person that you think you will vibe with best and let's talk about it!

-More information and a video about CCPs can be found on educationguide.tue.nl/ccp.
+More information and a video about CCPs can be found on the education guide.

 From our association, Hannah van Egmond is trained as CCP.
-Hannah studies applied mathematics and is in her 3rd year.
+Hannah is in her first year of the master Industrial and Applied Mathematics and the master Science Education.
 More information about Hannah can be found below.

 In total, there are 24 trained student peer listeners appointed who serve as your confidential contact persons.
 More information about the CCP’s can be found in the document below.
 They introduce themselves with their pictures and some warm personal information.
 Students can contact the CCP that they feel most comfortable with to make an appointment.

-This year the TU/e has started with an official training for Confidential Contact Persons (CCPs).
+In 2022, the TU/e started with an official training for Confidential Contact Persons (CCPs).
 They have selected twenty-four students who are actively engaged within the community and who wish to offer a listening ear to those in need of peer support.